ZixiaoWang/Aphuckrodite/README.md

 ## What different?
 APIs are the same as `Aphrodite`, but it catches invalid keys or values and prevents throwing errors everywhere.
-Most Importantly, **IT SUPPORTS SASS!**
+Most Importantly, **IT SUPPORTS CSS FRAGMENT!**

 ## How?
 ```typescript